RTechAI/esp32p4-ui-studio/03_ForgeUI_Generated_Export_API_Code_Map.md

 text-entry control; use NumberInput for that interaction model.

 The final registry audit records 44 entries: 39 Standard widgets and five Interactive Assets.
-Spinbox raises Standard physical proof to 23/39 (59%), leaving 16 widgets for individual promotion.
+List raises Standard physical proof to 24/39 (62%), leaving 15 widgets for individual promotion.

 ### List generated boundary